silentwhaleluo/Database-Notes/DataWareHouse.md

 ## Late Arriving Dimension/Early Arriving Fact
 This is not a type of a dimension it is the availability of fact and dimension data.
 If the fact information is arrived to DWH earlier than Dimension we call this as early arriving dimension.

+- How to handle this scenario
+	1. Hold the fact record until Dimension record is available
+	2. Use 1 "Unknown" or default Dimension record to match all late arriving facts
+	3. Inferring the Dimension record
+	4. Late Arriving Dimension and SCD Type 2 changes

 ## Inferred Dimension/Inferred Dimension Members
 As Dimension tables are parent tables they have to be loaded first before loading Fact tables.
 In some special scenarios fact data is received first before dimension data, this scenario is called Early Arriving Fact or Late Arriving Dimension.
 To handle loading process for this scenario, an inferred member is created in the dim table with a proper business key from source and a SK is generated for the row and rest of the column values are entered NULL values.
 This dimension is called Inferred dimension and row with the above values is called Inferred Member.
 Ex: Gift card scenario.